anoopsarkar/compilers-class/hw3.md

 the answer directory to create and run the binary from the Decaf programs in the testcases directory.

+The LLVM assembly and toolchain output is dumped into the `llvm` directory.
+You should examine your output to debug your compiler.
 Make sure you obey the following requirements:

 1. If your program succeeds in parsing the input you should exit from your program using `exit(EXIT_SUCCESS)`.
 And if your program finds an error in the input Decaf program you should exit using `exit(EXIT_FAILURE)`.
 The definitions of `EXIT_SUCCESS` and `EXIT_FAILURE` are in `cstdlib` (for C++) and in `stdlib.h` (for C).